axibase/atsd/sql/README.md

 #### FIRST_VALUE

-The `FIRST_VALUE` function returns the first row within the partition.
+The `FIRST_VALUE` is an analytical function that returns the first row within the partition.

 ```sql
 FIRST_VALUE(varchar columnName)